-Computing at Central is accomplished through a variety of personal and centralized computer systems, interconnected by a state-of-the-art campus computer network.
-Seven hundred computers serve the academic program and are distributed across campus in classrooms, laboratories and faculty offices.
-Of these, nearly 500 computers are specifically reserved for student use.
+Technology at Central is supported using a variety of personal and centralized computer systems, interconnected by a state-of-the-art campus computer network.
+Six hundred computers serve the academic program and are distributed across campus in classrooms, laboratories and faculty offices.
 Academic computers are used for applications such as multimedia, modeling and simulation, collection of scientific laboratory data, programming languages and word processing - all incorporated into the curriculum of a variety of disciplines.
+Blackboard software is used to further enhance the educational experience.